Article

 The importance of power purchase agreements (PPAs) in the European energy market has steadily increased in the past years.
 The ambitious EU targets for decarbonizing the economy are accelerating the pace of renewable energy development.
 While subsidized feed-in tariffs were economically inevitable in the early years, these won’t be able to permanently provide total cost coverage.
 Hence, direct sales from power plants are becoming increasingly attractive.

-Figure 1: Annual PPA volume (MW)[1]
+Figure 1: Annual PPA volume (GW)[1]

 Power purchase agreements, which usually involve a long-term purchase agreement for renewable energy from a specific plant, are becoming an increasingly attractive and employed option for the sale of renewable energy (without subsidies).
 The contracted PPA volume more than tripled to 6.8 GW [see figure 1] in the past five years.
 Development of volumes is being driven, among other things, by electricity rates and economic growth.